 By Zane Miller

-On Monday, June 7th, 2004, the Tampa Bay Lightning defeated the Calgary Flames at the St. Pete Times Forum (now Amalie Arena) in Tampa to win the 91st Stanley Cup Finals four games to three.
-It was the first (and, as of this writing, only) Stanley Cup championship for the Lightning franchise, and the second that was won in Florida.
+On Monday, June 19th, 2006, the Carolina Hurricanes defeated the Edmonton Oilers at RBC Center (now PNC Arena) in Raleigh, North Carolina to win the 92nd Stanley Cup Finals four games to three.
+It was the first (and, as of this writing, only) Stanley Cup championship for the Hurricanes franchise, and the first that was won in North Carolina.
 These are the top five players that I felt most stood out during the series.

 Players of the Game Breakdown: